 Check directly on the phone

 Method 1: Check the battery within 60 minutes.
-Note: Before performing the battery wear test, you need to fully charge 100% and turn off the WiFi connection (3G/4G mobile data on the phone).
+Note: Before performing the battery wear test, you need to fully charge it to 100% and turn off the WiFi connection (3G/4G mobile data on the phone).

 Step 1: Go to "Settings", select "Screen", drag the "Brightness" bar to the highest level.

-Step 2: At "Screen", select "Screen time", select 30 minutes.
+Step 2: At "Screen", select "Screen timeout", select 30 minutes.

 Step 3: Turn on the screen continuously for 60 minutes.
 After 60 minutes, if the remaining battery is greater than 85%, your battery is very good.
 Note that you need to wait about 30 minutes to turn on the screen again because some devices do not display the 60-minute screen time.